DigitalErage/DigitalErage.github.io/README.md

-This is the code base for my personal website.
+This is the code base of my personal website.